serverlessworkflow/specification/specification.md

 `iterationParam` should be created for each iteration, so it can be referenced/used in defined actions / workflow data input.

 The `actions` property defines actions to be executed in each state iteration.

-If actions are not defined, you can specify the `workflowid` to reference a workflow id which needs to be executed for each iteration.
-Note that `workflowid` should not be the same as the workflow id of the workflow where the ForEach state is defined.

 Let's take a look at an example: